daycyberwox/Cybersecurity-HomeLab/README.md

 # This Project
 This is a instructional step by step process to building a functional **Cybersecurity Homelab** for offensive and defensive security.

+My purpose for this lab is to learn more about Security Monitoring and Detection Engineering.

-The hypervisor for this lab is going to be VMWare Workstation running on a Windows PC.
+This lab will be running on a Windows PC specifically built for the purpose of labbing.

 **PC Parts:** https://pcpartpicker.com/list/xfBQXv

-My purpose for this lab is to learn more about Security Monitoring and Detection Engineering.

 This lab consists of: